 Apart from its unique capabilities of frontend content management, it is also an ideal user frontend solution, that enables each user to build any type of form with its easy drag & drop form builder.
 Generate as many custom fields you want and preview any forms live to find out how it looks in the frontend.

-Moreover, it possesses other cutting-edge & useful features and has all the characteristic to become-
+Moreover, it possesses other cutting-edge & useful features and has all the characteristics to become-

 WordPress Content Restriction & Comment Management: How Do They Matter